apache/hawq-docs/admin/ambari-admin.md

 2. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\) The perform the following steps:
     1. Click **HAWQ** in the list of installed services.
     2. On the HAWQ Server Configs page, go to the **Advanced** tab and update the **HAWQ System User Password** to the new password specified in the script.
-    2. Click **Save** to save the updated configuration.
+    3. Click **Save** to save the updated configuration.
-    3. Restart HAWQ service to propagate the configuration change to all Ambari agents.
+    4. Restart HAWQ service to propagate the configuration change to all Ambari agents.

     This will synchronize the password on the host machines with the password that you specified in Ambari.

-## Setting Up Alerts
+## Setting Up Alerts<a id="gpadmin-setup-alert"></a>

 Alerts advise you of when a HAWQ process is down or not responding, or when certain conditions occur.n.
 Alerts can be created for the Master, Standby Master, Segments, and PXF services.
 You can also set up custom alert groups to monitor these conditions and send email notifications when they occur.